HPI-BP2017N2/Crawler/README.md

 WantedBy=multi-user.target
 ```
 ### Running the topology
-A good introduction to StormCrawler in general can be found [here](http://stormcrawler.net/getting-started/)
+A good introduction to StormCrawler in general can be found [here](http://stormcrawler.net/getting-started/).
 To get the crawler running
 - Clone the repository
-- Change to the directory and build the jar with
+- Change the project directory and build the jar with
 ```bash
 mvn clean package
 ```